 - Member of Professional Liability Underwriters Society

 - “AV” Peer Review Rated by Martindale Hubbell

-- Law & Politics magazine's Texas Super Lawyers® - Super Lawyer for Business Litigation – 2011 - 2012
+- Named to Law & Politics magazine's Texas Super Lawyers® list for Business Litigation, 2011 - 2012

 - Named to Super Lawyers list Business Edition - 2013